Babu Antony

-Babu Antony (born 22 February 1966) is an Indian-American actor and martial artist, who works primarily in Malayalam cinema.
+Babu Antony (born 22 February) is an Indian-American actor and martial artist, who works primarily in Malayalam cinema.
 He has also acted in several Tamil, Telugu, Kannada, Sinhalese, Hindi and English films.
 He started his career doing antagonistic roles and progressed to supporting and leading roles as well.
 Babu owns a mixed martial art academy in Houston.

 He made his debut in Bharathan's Chilampu (1986).
 His career highlights include Vaishali (1988), Aparahnam (1991) and Uppukandam Brothers (1993).

-Early life

-He was born to T.J.
-Antony and Mariyam Antony in Ponkunnam, Kerala, India.
-He was educated in Sacred Heart High School, Government Boys High School and St. Dominic's High School Kanjirappally.
-He graduated in English literature from Pune.
-He has a master's degree in Business Administration in Human resources from Symbiosis Institute of Business Management, Pune.
-He worked as a cinematographer in Film and Television Institute of India, Pune which led to his entry into the film industry.
-He has a Fifth Dan Black Belt in martial arts.

 Career

-Early in his career, he started playing in appearance roles like Shathru (1985), Mizhineerppoovukal (1986) in Malayalam.
+Early in his career, he started making appearances in roles like Chilambu, Mizhineerppoovukal (1986) in Malayalam.
 He made a mark through Fazil's 1986 thriller Poovinu Puthiya Poonthennal.
 The film was remade into Tamil, Telugu, Kannada and Hindi.
-Babu reprised his role in all the five versions.
+Babu reprised his role in all five versions.
 He made his debut by playing an antagonist in Bharathan's Chilambu (1987).